Kernix13/cy-pathway-readmes/c-sharp.md

 - Test Plan
 - Unit Test Creation
 - Summary or Wrapping Up
+- SQL Server Version
+- How to Use the Web App
+- Building this project

 See _Miscellaneous optional headings_ for other potentional headings in [web-dev.md](./web-dev.md) and [data-analysis.md](./data-analysis.md)